Is it possible to love an unloving husband?

 Never pay back evil with more evil.
 Do things in such a way that everyone can see you are honorable.
 18 Do all that you can to live in peace with everyone.
 Romans 12:17-18 NLT

 Do you need some guidance getting to the root of your conflict?

-If you feel overwhelmed and aren’t sure how to resolve the marriage issue, request my 30-minute Marriage Coaching for Wives call.
+If you feel overwhelmed and aren’t sure how to resolve the marriage issue, request my 25-minute Marriage Coaching for Wives call.
 In this free assessment call, we’ll explore your area of concern, talk about your goals and explore if marriage coaching is a good fit for you.
 You can also request marriage coaching by email.
 Use the form below to request your consult.
 You can also learn more here.